-DCSD’s Guidelines for Good Scientific Practice with special focus on health science, natural science and technical science (2009) include ”Guidelines for agreements at the initiation of research projects”.
-These guidelines comprise a list of potential terms of agreement and may serve as a checklist when entering into research collaborations.
+The DCSD’s Guidelines for Good Scientific Practice with special focus on health science, natural science and technical science (2009) include ”Guidelines for agreements at the initiation of research projects”.
+These guidelines comprise a list of potential agreement clauses and may serve as a checklist when entering into research collaborations.

 Commissioned research and industrial PhD projects